AriFordsham/GHCWiki/template-haskell/blog-post-changes.md

 ```

 >
-> Is the "x" in "x+1" bound by the outer `\x` or by the 'x' that might be bought into scope by the `[pads| blah |]` quasi-quote?
+> Is the "x" in "x+1" bound by the outer `\x` or by the 'x' that might be brought into scope by the `[pads| blah |]` quasi-quote?
 The only way to know is to run the quasi-quote, so that's what happens.

 - **All other Template Haskell stuff is run in the typechecker**.
 Why?
 Because we try to typecheck quotations before feeding them into TH functions.
 More on this below.